MnDFan/Detection_Trash/README.md

-# Detection of material
+# Project Image Understanding - Detection of material

 The main goal of this project is to explore the fundamentals of autonomous image recognition using various algorithms and computer vision models.
 It also aims to develop a sample recognition model by training it with data sourced from Google Images or other popular web-based image search engines.

-During this project, we will use YOLOv5 (You Only Look Once) which is an algorithm capable of detecting objects in real-time by performing detection and classification simultaneously.
+During this project, we will use YOLOv11 (You Only Look Once) which is an algorithm capable of detecting objects in real-time by performing detection and classification simultaneously.
 YOLO has been widely evaluated and offers a solid approach to basic tasks such as classification, detection, segmentation, and tracking.
 Initially a concept,